GPS: Fact or Fiction - Knowing what's possible with GPS trackers

 So, if GPS receiver chips are so small, why are tracking devices so much larger?
 First, a GPS tracker requires two antennae, one for GPS and another for cellular.
 The size of the GPS antenna will affect how well the chip receives data from the Global Positioning System, and therefore the device’s accuracy.
 Generally, the larger the antenna, the better the signal.

 Second is the issue of power.
-Anyone with a smartphone knows that it’s difficult to get more than an hour or two of consistent use from a device sending and receiving data.
-A GPS tracking device must consistently receive GPS data from the satellite network and report its position through a cellular network to be of any use.
+For example, when you stream video or scroll social media for hours on your phone, your battery never lasts more than the day.
+A GPS tracking device runs on a similar battery as it consistently receives GPS data from the satellite network and reports its position through a cellular network.
 Get a bigger battery, get more power, get a device that lasts.
+But that makes for a physically bigger device as well.

 When I watch real time trackers on TV, I can see the tracker move across a map, but when I use one, it jumps from point to point

-TV and movie producers take some liberties when portraying GPS trackers.
+TV and movie producers take some liberties when portraying tracking software.
 It wouldn’t be very interesting to pan a camera over a computer screen to show a dot move every 10 seconds (or even every 30 or 60 seconds).
 Nobody’s got time for that.

 Real time GPS trackers report their positions at a predetermined interval and are programmed based on the needs of the user.
 This will be determined through a variety of factors, such as the tracker’s size, what’s being tracked, and expected cellular and GPS coverage in the area, among others.
 Commonly, the fastest reporting interval for most trackers is every 10 seconds.